seqan/seqan3/doc/tutorial/concepts/index.md

 used to verify whether a type or a combination of types model a concept.
 In the above case we can use the combination to check the "return type" of the transformation trait.

-# Concepts in SeqAn3 and this documentation
+# Concepts in SeqAn and this documentation

 SeqAn uses concepts extensively, for specialisation/overloading, but also to prevent misuse of templates and to clearly specify all public interfaces.